siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 Use a coherent source, modulate it, split it into two arms, and recombine the arms so they form stable fringes.
 Then:

-1. isolate one bright branch with an aperture
+1. isolate one bright interference fringe with an aperture
-2. propagate that selected branch over distance $L$
+2. propagate that selected fringe over distance $L$
 3. propagate a matched reference beam over the same distance
 4. compare delay slopes $d\tau/dL$

 The standard output reading predicts equal slopes.
-The loaded-branch reading predicts a larger slope for the bright branch.
+The loaded-fringe reading predicts a larger slope for the bright fringe.

 For the equal-beam limit,